 Furthermore, students cannot successfully navigate other subject areas, including math, without having mastered the components of reading proficiency.
 According to the report of the National Reading Panel (2000), these components include phonological and phonemic awareness, phonics, fluency, vocabulary, and comprehension.
 Strong reading skills, in turn, form the foundation for strong writing skills.
-Therefore, the primary focus of the services offered at RWC is teaching our students to read well and as early in their schooling years as possible given their unique learning profiles.
+Therefore, the primary focus of the services offered at RWC is teaching our students to read well and as early in their schooling years as possible given their unique neurotypical or atypical learning profiles.

-What enables us to best serve and support all of our students at The ReadWrite Clinic is our employment of Orton-Gillingham based instructional strategies into all we teach.
+What enables us to best serve and support all of our students at The ReadWrite Clinic is the integration of Orton-Gillingham based instructional strategies into all that is taught.
 This Structured Literacy approach, with its systematic engagement of sensory modalities in the learning process, is the critical and missing piece in many mainstream classrooms where struggling students are often beset with discouragement due to their inability to keep pace with grade level peers.